Tony Blair

 Sir Anthony Charles Lynton Blair (born 6 May 1953) is a British politician who served as Prime Minister of the United Kingdom from 1997 to 2007 and Leader of the Labour Party from 1994 to 2007.
-He was Leader of the Opposition from 1994 to 1997 and held various shadow cabinet posts from 1987 to 1994.
-Blair was Member of Parliament (MP) for Sedgefield from 1983 to 2007, and was special envoy of the Quartet on the Middle East from 2007 to 2015.
-He is the second-longest-serving prime minister in post-war British history after Margaret Thatcher, the longest-serving Labour politician to have held the office, and the first and only person to date to lead the party to three consecutive general election victories.
-Blair founded the Tony Blair Institute for Global Change in 2016, and currently serves as its Executive Chairman.
+He was Leader of the Opposition from 1994 to 1997, held shadow cabinet posts from 1987 to 1994, and was Member of Parliament (MP) for Sedgefield from 1983 to 2007.
+He is the longest-serving Labour prime minister and only person to lead Labour to three consecutive general election victories.
+Blair founded the Tony Blair Institute for Global Change in 2016 and serves as its executive chairman.

-Blair attended the independent school Fettes College, studied law at St John's College, Oxford, and qualified as a barrister.
-He became involved in the Labour Party and was elected to the House of Commons in 1983 for the Sedgefield constituency in County Durham.
-As a backbencher, Blair supported moving the party to the political centre of British politics.
-He was appointed to Neil Kinnock's shadow cabinet in 1988 and was appointed shadow home secretary by John Smith in 1992.
-Following Smith's death in 1994, Blair won a leadership election to succeed him.
-As leader, Blair began a historic rebranding of the party, which became known as "New Labour".
-Blair became the youngest prime minister of the 20th century after his party won a landslide victory of 418 seats (the largest in its history) in the 1997 general election, bringing an end to 18 years in the opposition.
-It was the first victory for the Labour Party in nearly 23 years, the last one being in October 1974.
+Blair attended the independent school Fettes College, studied law at St John's College, Oxford, and worked as a barrister.
+He became involved in the Labour Party and was elected to the House of Commons in 1983 for Sedgefield.
+Blair supported moving Labour to the political centre of British politics.
+He was appointed to Neil Kinnock's shadow cabinet in 1988 and as shadow home secretary by John Smith in 1992.
+Following Smith's death in 1994, Blair won the Labour leadership election, and went on to rebrand the party as "New Labour".
+He became the youngest prime minister of the 20th century after Labour won a landslide of 418 seats in the 1997 general election, ending 18 years in opposition.
+It was the first Labour victory for 23 years.